 ||Publish modules using the Position element in the YOOtheme Pro page builder.
 They are not rendered anywhere else in the theme.|

-header positions are perfect for publishing a single line of text, a search, a language switcher, a shopping cart, different menus or social icons in the header of your website.
+toolbar-right positions are perfect for publishing a single line of text, a search or a language switcher above the header.
 Multiple modules are displayed next to each other in a row.